-5. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the range between the MIN and MAX lines.
-Be sure to put the cap back on the reservoir.
+- 5. Recheck the fluid level on the dipstick.
+Do not add fluid if the level is between the arrows in the FULL COLD range. - 6.
+If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
+Be sure to put the dipstick back in the reservoir.